The Once and Always King

 Congratulations!
 You have just discovered the leading tone (the B pitch in this scale).
 We call the B pitch a leading tone because it longs to finish up on a C pitch.
 It just leads our ears in that direction.

 Play and hold a V chord.
-Notice that the leading tone B pitch is in the middle.
-This causes you to long for the I chord whose root is the very next C pitch!
+Notice that the leading tone B pitch is the middle note (g-B-d).
+This causes you to long for the I chord whose root is the very next C pitch of the leading tone!

 This is the power of the V chord and why it dominates all the other chords.
 This is why we also call it the Dominant.